mmanimanasa/React-Food-Delivery-App/README.md

-# React Learning
+# React Food Delivery

-I made a food delivery app from the scratch using React.js and Parcel.js

-# Contents

-It has all th main components in the component folder.
-In Utils we have the Custom Hooks that were created.
-In this app I have Context API for managaing state variable across the app.
+Food delivery app built with React and Parcel.
+Discover a variety of dishes from different restaurants, complete with a user-friendly search feature for easy navigation.

+Option to explore each restaurant's menu, add items directly to your cart, and seamlessly proceed to checkout to view your total.
+App utilizes React's Context API for efficient state management, ensuring a smooth and responsive user experience.